viridia/skyhook/README.md

 ### Theme Factories

-Skyhook provides a set of "theme factories" which can produce a theme based on a primary color and an accent color.
+Skyhook provides a set of *theme factories* which can produce a theme based on a primary color and an accent color.
 However, this should only be considered as a starting point; in practice, you'll probably want to create your own theme from scratch, controlling every color precisely.